How the Gut and Mental Health are Related

 Difficulty digesting certain starches and carbohydrates such as:

-• Resistant starches (which are great for our gut and microbiota!)
+Resistant starches (which are great for our gut and microbiota!) such as leftover potatoes and pasta.

-Did you used to tolerate these foods and now can't?
+If you used to tolerate these foods and now can't - it might be worth seeing if you have SIBO.

 Various things can help to treat S.I.B.O including certain probiotics, supplements and lifestyle measures.